cbrueffer/tophat-recondition/README.md

 TopHat Recondition
 ==================

-tophat-recondition fixes unmapped TopHat reads (contained in unmapped.bam) to make them compatible with downstream tools (i.e., the Picard suite, samtools, GATK).
+tophat-recondition (formally known as fix_tophat_unmapped_reads) fixes unmapped TopHat reads (contained in unmapped.bam) to make them compatible with downstream tools
+(i.e., the Picard suite, samtools, GATK).
 It also works around a bug in TopHat where the "mate is unmapped" SAM flag is not set on any reads in the unmapped.bam file.